liuquande/SRC-MT/README.md

 ## Citation

-If SRC-MT is useful for your research, please consider citing:
+If this repository is useful for your research, please cite:

     @inproceedings{liu2020srcmt,
          title={Semi-supervised Medical Image Classification with Relation-driven  Self-ensembling Model},